top of page

 historical performance (voice).

-about Courage (full version)
+about Courage (full bio)

 Courage Barda (b.
 2003) is a composer, media artist, and countertenor known primarily for his choral and vocal music, as well as his interdisciplinary works, which combine music with movement, theater, text, and video.
 At the center of his artistic practice is playfulness, inviting audiences to experience humor, grief, and absurdity in his music.
 Another central thread in his work is his return to dance after a disabling neurological event.
 Restricted by his physical impairment, he has developed a robust, adaptive movement vocabulary which he experiments with in intimate and vulnerable performance pieces.
 Ensembles that have performed his work include the Young New Yorkers’ Chorus, the Phoenix Boys Choir, The Capital Hearings, the International Brazilian Opera Company, Hub New Music, the Choral Arts Initiative, and NOTUS, Indiana University’s contemporary vocal ensemble.